skepticli/skepticli-guide/README.md

 ## Intended audience

-This guide is intended for both non-programmers and programmers who are otherwise unfamiliar with the command-line interface.
+This guide is intended for both non-programmers and programmers who are unfamiliar with the command-line interface.

 __Non-programmers:__ If you've tried and struggled to learn the syntax and concepts of Java, JavaScript, Python, Ruby, etc., then the CLI can be a stepping stone to understanding the fundamental nature of computing tasks, while requiring a less comprehensive understanding of computer science concepts.